Will Jenkins-Davies

-William Iwan Jenkins Davies (born 22 October 2004) is a professional footballer who plays as a midfielder for side Bath City.
+William Iwan Jenkins Davies (born 22 October 2004) is a professional footballer who plays as a midfielder for side Weston-super-Mare.

 Early life and education

 Jenkins Davies attended Torquay Boys' Grammar School.

 Club career

 He joined Plymouth Argyle's academy at under-nine level.
 He made his professional debut on 31 August 2021 as a substitute in a 2–0 EFL Trophy defeat to Newport County.
 He signed his first professional contract with the club on 22 October 2021, his 17th birthday.
 He made his league debut as a late substitute in a 4–1 win away to Accrington Stanley on 13 November.
 He turned professional at the end of the 2022–23 season.

 In July 2023 Jenkins Davies joined National League South club Torquay United on loan.
 Having had his loan spell cut short due to injury, he returned to Torquay upon his return to fitness in December 2023.

 On 17 September 2024, Jenkins-Davies returned to Torquay United on loan until January 2025.

 In June 2025, Jenkins-Davies agreed to sign for National League South club Bath City upon the expiry of his contract with Plymouth Argyle.

+On 8 July 2026, following Bath City's relegation, Jenkins-Davies signed for National League South side Weston-super-Mare for an undisclosed fee.